-Ware, MA - Baystate Mary Lane Hospital (BMLH) has released a request for proposal (RFP) for community health initiatives from area not-for profit organizations that can offer innovative approaches to addressing unmet health needs in the Quaboag Hills Region of Hampshire, Hampden and Worcester County’s.
+Baystate Mary Lane Hospital (BMLH) has requested proposals for community health initiatives from not-for profit organizations that can offer innovative approaches to addressing unmet health needs in the Quaboag Hills Region of Hampshire, Hampden and Worcester County’s.

-The hospital’s Community Benefit Advisory Council (CBAC) which includes area educators, health and human service providers, and others who are actively engaged in community health improvement efforts, worked together with hospital staff to prioritize unmet health needs identified in the hospitals community health needs assessment (CHNA) that was completed in spring 2013.
+The hospital’s Community Benefit Advisory Council (CBAC) includes area educators, health and human service providers, and others who are actively engaged in community health improvement efforts.
+They worked with hospital staff to prioritize unmet health needs identified in the hospital's community health needs assessment (CHNA) that was completed in spring 2013.

 BMLH has approved up to $50,000 of these funds to be awarded in 2014 for the purpose of addressing priority health needs.